sushantaryal/calendar/README.md

 composer require taggers/century
 ```

-The service provider will automatically registered.
+The service provider will register automatically.
 Or you may manually add the service provider in your `config/app.php` file:

 ```php
 'providers' => [